 Here’s what you need to know to eat and drink well at Mercedes-Benz Stadium — on game days and nongame days alike.

-Some 15 months ago, AMB Sports & Entertainment Group, subsidiary of AMB Group comprised of the Atlanta Falcons, Atlanta United FC and Mercedes-Benz Stadium, announced a fan-first model for the new venue.
+AMB Sports & Entertainment Group, subsidiary of AMB Group comprised of the Atlanta Falcons, Atlanta United FC and Mercedes-Benz Stadium, have introduced a fan-first model for the new venue.
 To improve the fan experience when it comes to food and beverage, it addressed pricing, variety, quality and speed of service.

 As a result, stadiumgoers will see more affordable food and drinks, plus a breadth of offerings from food service contractor Levy Restaurants and partner restaurants.